rietho/blogdown_website/content/_index.md

 action_link: /about
 action_type: text
 description: Hi there!
 Welcome to the *Gap the Mind* blog.
-Here you can learn more about me and some topics I'm interested in.
-That is (at least for a start) data science, management and mental health.
+Here you can learn more some topics I'm interested in and also abut me.
+That is -- at least for a start -- data science, management and mental health.
 image_left: false
 images:
 - img/gapthemind-logo-grey.png